Brooks Range Mountains

 Communities

-Only a hand full of very small communities are located in the Brooks Range.
+Only a hand full of tiny communities are located in the Brooks Range.
 These include the native villages of Arctic Village and Anaktuvuk Pass.
 In addition, the historic communities of Coldfoot, Wiseman, Bettles, and Chandalar Lake are scattered throughout the area.

 Wildlife

 Despite the rugged terrain and far north latitude, some wildlife flourishes in and near the Brooks Range Mountains.
 Dall sheep seem at home on the rocky slopes.
-Grizzly bear, moose, red fox, lynx, snowshoe hare and the migrating herds of barren ground caribou all inhabit the mountainous region.
+Grizzly bears, moose, red fox, lynx, snowshoe hare, and the migrating herds of barren ground caribou all inhabit the mountainous region.

 Despite the rugged terrain and far north latitude, some wildlife flourishes in and near the Brooks Range Mountains.
 Dall sheep seem at home on the rocky slopes.
-Grizzly bear, moose, red fox, lynx, snowshoe hare and the migrating herds of barren ground caribou all inhabit the mountainous region.
+Grizzly bears, moose, red fox, lynx, snowshoe hare, and the migrating herds of barren ground caribou all inhabit the mountainous region.

 Pipeline

 The Trans-Alaska oil pipeline originates in Prudhoe Bay and terminates in Valdez.
-To complete this 800-mile journey, the Pipeline crosses the Brooks Range Mountains through Atigun Pass.
-For further information please visit Trans-Alaska oil pipeline.
+To complete this 800-mile journey, the pipeline crosses the Brooks Range Mountains through Atigun Pass.

 Haul Road / Dalton Highway

-The James Dalton Highway, commonly referred to as the Haul Road, provides access to Prudhoe Bay from the Elliot Highway near Fairbanks.
-This highway of mixed gravel and paved road surfaces is a trucker’s domain and the only road supply route to oil fields of the north slope.
-Conditions are generally good, but weather events of heavy snow and rain can severely limit, and sometimes prevent access.
+The James Dalton Highway, commonly called the Haul Road, provides access to Prudhoe Bay from the Elliot Highway near Fairbanks.
+This highway of mixed gravel and paved road surfaces is a trucker’s domain and the only road supply route to the north slope oil fields.
+Conditions are generally good, but heavy snow and rainy weather can severely limit and sometimes prevent access.
 It is maintained by the State of Alaska, with numerous road maintenance camps along the route.